So, among the two, which one should you use? Let’s find out in this Kdenlive vs. Shotcut review.

 The effects in both do not have width and height properties to cover only the selected video area.
 For example, if you add any blur effect, it will cover the whole screen.

 Both use different text options.
-Kdenlive has an advanced titling tool like the one in Premiere Pro, that makes the text look pretty.
-However, Shotcut comes with text effects with timers, frames, and timecode options.
-It has three different text options: GPS, simple, and rich text.
+Kdenlive has an advanced titling tool, like Premiere Pro, that makes the text look pretty.

 Proxies: Both support video proxies to improve the editing process.